Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ## Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged."

+**Marcus**: "And we need to protect our nation first.
+If we don't act decisively, we risk everything we've built."

+**Isabella**: "But at what cost?
+We can't sacrifice our values for short-term gains."

+**Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
+We need to ensure that technology serves everyone, not just the privileged."